TAILGATING 101: The Basics

 - Make a list of the items you want to take along.
 Check off items as you pack.
 Pack paper products (plates, napkins, towels, forks, spoons, etc.) the night before.
 Remember such items as a small first aid kit, trashbags, water, and damp towels in ziplocks to clean hands, face, utensils or anything else that may need to be wiped off.

 - Plan to arrive 3 to 4 hours early.
 All tailgating lots open four hours prior to game time.
 Spaces are limited and first come, first served.
-Bring $20 cash (only) to enter.
+Bring cash ($10 or $20) to enter the lot.

-- Fly a flag on a high pole so friends can find you.
+- Fly a flag on a high pole or create another identifier so friends can find you.

-- Decorate your tailgate site with team pennants and other team stuff.
+- Decorate your tailgate site with Stetson gear.

-- Food should be ready 1 and 1/2 hours before the game starts.
-This is plenty of time for those going to the game to eat, clean up and cool off the grill.
+- Prepare your food in plenty of time for those going to the game to eat, clean up and cool off the grill.
 Share food with neighbors.
 Swap recipes.
 All tailgating must cease fifteen minutes prior to kickoff, so plan accordingly.
-The team wants you in the stands at kickoff!!
+The team wants you in the stands at kickoff!

 - Tailgate responsibly.
-If you plan on having alcohol at your tailgate, remember that you are in charge of anyone that consumes it.
-All local and state laws apply!
-Nothing ruins a game day experience like someone that has had too much to drink, so make sure that you and your friends are responsible throughout your tailgating experience.
+If you plan on having alcohol at your tailgate, remember that you are in charge of anyone who consumes it.
+All local and state laws apply.
 Keep in mind that anyone that is visibly intoxicated will not be permitted into the stadium.

 MUST HAVES FOR TAILGATING

 Jumper cables: To prevent your battery from dying mid-party, disable your interior light if you'll be keeping the tailgate open.
-And start your engine every once in a while if you're using the stereo.
-Speaking of sterios – don’t be ‘that person’ with the extremely loud music.
-Make sure to allow other parties to enjoy their musical tastes as well, without your music in the background.
+Start your engine every once in a while if you're using the stereo.
+Make sure to allow other parties to enjoy their musical tastes as well without your music in the background.

-Look to Buy an Inverter: Your cigarette lighter can be used to power a slow cooker, TV, stereo, or other small appliance.
-Just make sure your inverter is powerful enough for what you need—a 140-watt one won't even run a blender.
+Look to buy an inverter: Your cigarette lighter can be used to power a slow cooker, TV, stereo, or other small appliance.
+Just make sure your inverter is powerful enough for what you need - a 140-watt inverter won't even run a blender.

 Plastic trash bags for clean-up.
-A dedicated tailgater always respects their surroundings and leaves it clean.
+A dedicated tailgater always respects their surroundings and leaves it as clean as they found it.

 Extra ice.
-There is no excuse to ever run out of ice.
-Just bring a full extra ice chest and enjoy.
+Bring a full extra ice chest and enjoy.

 Rain gear.
 When everybody else is in their car or truck, you'll be cookin'!